Analysis of contagion maps on a class of networks that are spatially embedded in a torus: Conclusions and Discussion

-Our main finding is that the computational analysis of the point clouds that are the images of contagion maps aligns with the bifurcation analysis of spreading behaviors in a network's and contagion's parameter space (see Figure~\ref{summary_figure}).
-We also found that the nature of the non-geometric edges affects contagion maps in the expected way: the shorter these edges are likely to be, the more they appear to contribute to the wave-like spreading of a contagion along the underlying torus and the more torus-like is the structure of the point cloud.
-This provides empirical evidence to support the effectiveness of contagion maps both as a tool for quantifying spreading behavior and as a tool for a manifold-learning that has some robustness to noise.
-Complementarily, it should be valuable to analyze contagion maps mathematically to make precise statements about their performance under various conditions and, in particular, to compare them to other manifold-learning techniques.
+Our main finding is that the computational analysis of the point clouds that are the images of contagion maps aligns with the bifurcation analysis of spreading behaviors in the combined parameter space of network and contagion (see Figure~\ref{summary_figure}).
+We also found that the nature of the nongeometric edges affects contagion maps in the expected way: the shorter these edges are likely to be, the more they appear to contribute to the wave-like spreading of a contagion along the underlying torus and the more torus-like the structure of the point cloud is.
+This provides empirical evidence to support the effectiveness of contagion maps as a tool for estimating spreading behavior.
+It also suggests the potential of contagion maps as a manifold-learning technique that has some robustness to noise, a direction that is explored in \cite{Mahler2020}.